Enhancing Student Learning Report

 Report criteria

-The criteria guide the annual review team’s focus as they read and discuss each Enhancing Student Learning Report or interim progress report.
+The criteria guide the annual review team’s focus as they read and discuss each Enhancing Student Learning Report.
 District teams are encouraged to review the criteria before writing their report to ensure they include the required information.
-The report criteria prompts what should be included when district teams analyze and interpret data and evidence, and explain their approach to continuous improvement.
+The report criteria outlines what district teams should include when they look at data and evidence and describe their approach to continuous improvement.

 Report templates

-The Enhancing Student Learning Report and Interim Progress Report are based on the Review and Respond Cycle infographic (PDF, 238KB).
+The Enhancing Student Learning Report and Interim Progress Report are based on the Review and Respond Cycle infographic (PDF).

-• Interim Progress Report or Enhancing Student Learning Report template
+• Interim Progress Report or Enhancing Student Learning Report template, including the masked pre-populated provincial data for reporting purposes

 Report submission

-As per the Reporting Order, Enhancing Student Learning Reports and interim progress reports are due to the ministry between June 30 and September 30.
-To account for Truth and Reconciliation Day on September 30, submissions are accepted until October 1, 2025.
+As per the Reporting Order, Enhancing Student Learning Reports and Interim Progress Reports are due to the ministry between June 30 and September 30.
+To account for Truth and Reconciliation Day on September 30, submissions are accepted until October 1, 2026.

 1. Save the report as a PDF